 This approach – the italicized question/statement above – is a fallacious argument properly known as the slippery slope.
 If you believe A, then you’ll believe B. Or, more practically in this regard, if you believe A, then you’ll believe H (something way down the line that is essential to the Christian faith, such as affecting Christ’s resurrection).

-The problem is that slippery slopes can’t be proven.
-They can be undergirded anecdotally, encompassing stories of folk who have denied the literal resurrection of Jesus (moving from point A to, say, point H).
+The problem is that slippery slopes can’t be empirically proven.
+They can be considered anecdotally, encompassing stories of folk who have denied the literal resurrection of Jesus (moving from point A to, say, point H).
 But then you’ve got plenty of theologians, pastors and Christians-in-general that are willing to consider a non-literal, historical journalistic reporting for the early chapters of Genesis or Jonah or the exodus or Job and still truly believe that Jesus, the Son of God, was raised from the dead by the power of God.

 And if we aren’t aware of this, we need to read wider than our own theological tradition.

 Another argument that might come forth and, if I’m honest, it feels quite manipulative, is when certain evangelical leaders make everything a”gospel issue.”
 You have to believe A because it’s a “gospel issue.”
 I’m not saying I hear that much with discussions surrounding the literary genre of Jonah.
 But you definitely hear it within discussions on the historicity of early chapters of Genesis (and other issues like women in leadership, for goodness sake!).